 - Compress only when you need to, not to even up all playing

 - Try to remove the low out of drive guitars when layering so that you can imagine how the track will be mixed in the final version during your recording session

-This are only a few.
-There a ton of other stuff you can use and probably way better sites where you can learn from.
+These are only a few.
+There are a ton of other stuff you can use and probably way better sites where you can learn from.